 It’s also important to note that “good sleep” is measured in a few ways:

 Your quality of sleep can depend on so many things:

-On the flip side of the research, it is well-documented that a diet high in sugar and carbohydrates (more than 50% of your daily intake) leads to poor sleep quality.
+On the flip side of the research, it is well documented that a diet high in sugar and carbohydrates (more than 50% of your daily intake) leads to poor sleep quality.
 Additionally, when individuals consumed energy drinks or caffeinated beverages their sleep was impacted.
-Caffeine can be a little controversial because everyone is impacted by the substance in a different way, however, we do know that it takes 6 hours for caffeine to be completely rid from the bloodstream, so time that afternoon joe accordingly.
+Caffeine can be a little controversial because everyone is impacted by the substance in a different way; however, we do know that it takes 6 hours for caffeine to be completely rid from the bloodstream, so time that afternoon cup of Joe accordingly.
 The research has also shown individuals who skip breakfast and/or eat irregularly during the day tend to struggle with sleep quality more than those who follow a consistent meal pattern.

 While the research surrounding specific foods to promote sleep is young, there are some promising foods such as tart cherry juice (high in melatonin) and complex carbohydrates (high in tryptophan which is a precursor for melatonin and serotonin).
 There are other ways to use your food to promote sleep:

 Doing these things throughout the day, in conjunction with creating a good nighttime routine can help you sleep better.
-This can allow you to have more energy today and prevent against certain health concerns in the future.
+This can allow you to have more energy today, achieve your weight loss goals, and prevent against certain health concerns in the future.